ishiko-cpp/process/README.md

 - Include - Directory containing the public headers for the project.
 - Lib - Directory where the build process puts the compiled libraries.
 - Makefiles - The makefiles used to build the project
-- Source - The source code for the prokect.
+- Source - The source code for the project.
 - Tests - The tests for the project.

 # Project Status